snowplow/snowplowanalytics.com/_posts/2020-04-17-snowplow-ios-tracker-1.3.0-released/index.md

 <h5>Context Generator Callback</h5>

 A context generator callback returns an array of self describing JSONs, representing contexts.
-They are evaluated each time an event is sent, hence they meet the case where we would like to send a context based on event informations.
+They are evaluated each time an event is sent, hence they meet the case where we would like to send a context based on event information.
-`SPInspectableEvent` is an interface that expose internal data of the event processed: event name, schema and payload.
+`SPInspectableEvent` is an interface that exposes internal data of the event processed: event name, schema and payload.

 {% highlight objc %}
 SPGlobalContext *blockGC = [[SPGlobalContext alloc] initWithGenerator:^NSArray<SPSelfDescribingJson *> *(id<SPInspectableEvent> event) {